 1. Smoking:

-Smoking is a major risk factor for heart attack, as it increases the buildup of plaque in the arteries and damages the walls of the arteries.
+Smoking is a major risk factor for heart attack, as it increases the buildup of plaque in the arteries and damages the walls of the arteries.2.
+High cholesterol:

-High levels of cholesterol in the blood can increase the risk of plaque buildup in the arteries, leading to a higher risk of heart attack.
+High levels of cholesterol in the blood can increase the risk of plaque buildup in the arteries, leading to a higher risk of heart attack.3.
+Obesity:

-Obesity can increase the risk of heart attack due to its impact on heart disease risk factors, such as high blood pressure, high cholesterol, and diabetes.
+Obesity can increase the risk of heart attack due to its impact on heart disease risk factors, such as high blood pressure, high cholesterol, and diabetes.4.
+Poor diet:

-A diet high in saturated and trans fats, salt, and cholesterol can increase the risk of heart attack.
+A diet high in saturated and trans fats, salt, and cholesterol can increase the risk of heart attack.5.Physical inactivity:

 Risk Factors for Heart Attack